Celsius, BlockFi, and Voyager: What Went Wrong and Lessons Learned

 3AC was ordered into liquidation by a British Virgin Islands court on June 27, 2022.
 Its founders, Su Zhu and Kyle Davies, were later subject to arrest warrants.

-Voyager Digital suspended trading, deposits, and withdrawals on July 1, 2022, citing the default of 3AC on a loan of approximately 15,250 BTC and $350 million USDC — a total exposure of roughly $650 million at the time.
+- July 1, 2022: Voyager Digital suspended trading, deposits, and withdrawals, citing 3AC's default on a loan of approximately 15,250 BTC and $350 million USDC — roughly $650 million total exposure.

 What Went Wrong at Each Platform